sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-computername.md

 ## Values

 If `ComputerName` is set to an asterisk (\*) or is an empty string, a random computer name will be generated.
-This random name has at most eight characters from the [RegisteredOwner](microsoft-windows-shell-setup-registeredowner.md) and/or [RegisteredOrganization](microsoft-windows-shell-setup-registeredorganization.md) strings plus random characters.
+This random name has 15 characters: up to 7 characters from [RegisteredOwner](microsoft-windows-shell-setup-registeredowner.md) and [RegisteredOrganization](microsoft-windows-shell-setup-registeredorganization.md), followed by a dash, and then followed by random characters.

 `ComputerName` is a string with a maximum length of 15 bytes of content: